How long is the application review process?

 Written submissions are assessed on the documentation submitted as part of the Written Route application requirements; presentation applicants complete the requirements of the Presentation Route and are then judged by their assessors at the presentation, which will be timed and recorded.

-Assessors will scrutinise applications in accordance with alignment the HEA Assessment criteria.
+Assessors will scrutinise applications in accordance with alignment the HEA Assessment Rubric.
 The kinds of activities that may demonstrate meeting the dimensions of the UK PSF may be found in Indicative Activities for the HEA Assessors.

 Assessors are referred to University procedures regarding Conduct and Discipline that will apply in cases of suspected academic misconduct.